The GIT in Israel

 Couple of weeks ago when the Global and International Teams (GIT) of Instructors were in Israel we had a full schedule that included many training sessions and lectures; repetitions and expressing opinions, visiting Imi’s grave (as on January 9 we commemorate 20 years since he passed away), and spending time together.

-About a dozen stayed at my home, as we have rooms for guests (Master’s Studio).
-About a dozen stayed at a close by hotel in Netanya; few got stuck and could not come because of the harsh weather in Europe and North America, or either due to sickness, and of course the Israelis drove back and forth few kilometers every day.
+About a dozen stayed at my home, as we have rooms for guests (Master’s Studio); A dozen stayed at a close by hotel in Netanya; A few got stuck and could not come because of the harsh weather in Europe and North America.

 We focused on aligning techniques, preparing ourselves for the General instructors Courses (where each year dozens of Instructor arrive to Israel to master their skills), and improving our teaching of higher G and E level techniques.